Karen Holbrook: President of Ohio State

 From 2002 to 2007, she was the 13th presiding president of Ohio State University.
 During Holbrook's tenure, she worked with Columbus Mayor Michael B. Coleman to improve safety both on- and off-campus.
 This was in reaction to riots following a Michigan–Ohio State football game in 2002.
 Holbrook announced in June 2006 that she would depart Ohio State when her five-year contract was up in 2007 to spend more time with her husband, Jim.
 Joseph A. Alutto, dean of the Max M. Fisher College of Business at Ohio State, replaced Holbrook as an interim president until Gordon Gee took his place as the new president.

 While applying for a position of President at Florida Gulf Coast University in 2007, Holbrook lamented on the student culture at Ohio State.
 She remarked in a job interview that, "They think it's fun to flip cars, to really have absolute drunken orgies. ...
 I don't want to be at a place that has this kind of culture as a norm."
 Holbrook later acknowledged that she might have exaggerated her comments.

 Post-Ohio State

-In 2017, while serving as executive vice president at University of South Florida Sarasota-Manatee, she replaced Terry Osborn as chancellor who was also serving as vice chancellor of academic affairs.
+Holbrook has served on the boards of several institutions.

 From 2013 to 2016, she had served as senior adviser to the president of the University of South Florida system.

-Holbrook has served on the boards of several institutions.
-She also served as interim president of Embry-Riddle Aeronautical University prior to moving to the University of South Florida Sarasota-Manatee.
+In 2016, she served as interim president of Embry-Riddle Aeronautical University.

+In 2017, while serving as executive vice president at University of South Florida Sarasota-Manatee, she replaced Terry A. Osborn as chancellor.